 Relax and Unwind

 Our first and most important tip is to always come prepared.
-The weather can change quickly and without warning, so every local knows that packing smart is the easy solution to having a great day or a not so fun one.
+The weather can change quickly and without warning in February, so every local knows that packing smart is the easy solution to having a great day or a not so fun one.
 Dress in layers, wear the right gear and pack snacks, water and sunscreen.
 Sunglasses and soaked-through base-layers are no fun in a snow-storm, and a goggle burn is not fun to show up with at work the next day.
 You’ll thank us later.

 Want to come to Breckenridge for the Superbowl?
 It can be a blast with so many sports bars in town, but it can also be busy.
 Locals who aren’t into the game will usually ski that day because the crowds clear out in the afternoon, but if both are on your agenda, hit the slopes in the morning and the town in the afternoon!

-You’ll save time and money by buying your lift tickets, lessons and rentals online.
+You’ll save time and money by buying your lift tickets, lessons and rentals ahead of time online.
 If you buy your lift tickets at least 7 days in advance you can save up to 20% off the ticket window price.
 When booking lodging, make sure you look into proximity to the town, mountain, or bus stop and it’ll be easy to go carless once you arrive in Breckenridge.

 Weather & Layers